PizzaRules668/Chat/README.md

 ### Commands
 ```
+/dm user message - Send a message only to one user
 /active - Tell what users are online
 /kick username -  Kick a user from the server - You need to be admin
 /quit - Stops the server - You need to be admin